OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-vs.md

 ms.localizationpriority: high
 ---

-# Tutorial: Create a PowerPoint task pane add-in using Visual Studio
+# Tutorial: Create a PowerPoint task pane add-in with Visual Studio

 In this tutorial, you'll create a PowerPoint task pane add-in that: